 So far, I’ve made about $40k.

-Albeit, this was 100% driven through having the right contacts at companies who were interested in purchasing links on these websites (this is a much less talked about strategy compared to say adsense and affiliate sites).
-For sure, I am not the only person to do it, but it does have some barriers to entry, which is why I don't want to go into depth about it here for fear of giving the wrong impression.
+Albeit, this was 100% driven by having the right contacts at companies who were interested in purchasing links on these websites (this is a much less talked about strategy compared to say Adsense and affiliate sites).
+For sure, I am not the only person to do it, but it does have some barriers to entry, which is why I don’t want to go into depth about it here for fear of giving the wrong impression.